 Pre-paid cards loaded with foreign currency can be another good way to avoid costly foreign transaction fees but you need to look at the options closely and bear in mind any limitations.
 Some cards want you to spend everything via the card, for example, and charge you a fee for withdrawing cash.
 If you’ve got an excess left on the card at the end of the holiday it’s also worth thinking about what your options are for converting it back into sterling and whether you’ll incur a charge for doing so.

-If you’re travelling in Europe, make sure your EHIC is up-to-date
+If you’re travelling in Europe, make sure your EHIC or GHIC is up-to-date

-The European Health Insurance Card or EHIC is a must for travelling to Europe, as it gets you access to the same healthcare a local would get at free or discounted rates.
-It has proved vital for travelers in emergencies and it’s free to get hold of, so it’s a real ‘must have’.
+The European Health Insurance Card (EHIC) or Global Health Insurance Card (GHIC) is a must for travelling to Europe, as it gets you access to the same healthcare a local would get at free or discounted rates.
+It has proved vital for travellers in emergencies and it’s free to get hold of, so it’s a real ‘must have’.
 Be aware though that the cards do run out, so check that yours is in date well before you fly out.

 Tell your bank you’re going abroad